shaunpersad/api-foundation/readme.md

  * **OAuthRequest** - Used to bridge between bshaffer's Oauth2 Server Library's Request objects and Laravel's.
  * **OAuthResponse** - Used to bridge between bshaffer's Oauth2 Server Library's Response objects and Laravel's.

+All of the response objects utilize the structure defined by the api_response_array binding.

 ## Examples

 For reproducibility, all examples shown have the following assumptions: